margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Purpose of Studying History ##
 The purpose of studying history and the humanities is to learn to become a moral and spiritually upright individual who has free agency, engages ethically with humanity, learns and discovers new things about life for a lifetime.

+## An Aerial View ##
+The moment of death and wanting to escape.
+Thought lifts up.
+Thought lifts up and flys freely up above.
+Angels lift the thoughts up.
+The inner sight lifts into the sky.
+It feels like flying mentally above and seeing the whole city, all the mountains, all the clouds.
+Everything can be seen from a birds-eye view.
+Inner freedom, freedom from the entrapment of the physicality.
+Living fully inwardly in the sky like a bird mentally.

 ## Bricks ##
 Day by day
 brick by brick